AnnaAD/DungeonGameUnity/README.md

 - [ ] Classes
 - [ ] Customizable Color
 - [ ] Mobile Port
-    -[ ] Free version with 10 levels and a boss
+  - [ ] Free version with 10 levels and a boss
-    -[ ] $0.99 version with unlimited levels, all monsters, all items, and player customizability.
+  - [ ] $0.99 version with unlimited levels, all monsters, all items, and player customizability.

 ##Plot Ideas

-1)The cube (our main character) has been living in a world  of spheres.
+1) The cube (our main character) has been living in a world  of spheres.
 Because he is a cube, he is socially outcast.
 Eventually, he screws something up (maybe breaks something important) and they banish him into a dungeon that nobody has ever came back from.
 He fights his way through a horde of slime and monsters (the game), eventually, when he kills a big boss slime, he realizes that the slimes were really cubes like him, and that the big boss was his father.

+2) Plot points are conveyed through dropped notes in the level.